-If a defendant is arrested and held in custody, a preliminary hearing must occur within a certain number of days or the defendant must be released from custody.
-The United State Constitution and state constitutions, as well as criminal rules of procedure for state courts, provide that a defendant can be held for only a limited time on the basis of an arrest and criminal complaint.
+If a defendant is arrested and held in custody (jail), a preliminary hearing must occur within a certain number of days or the defendant must be released from custody.
+The U.S. Constitution and state constitutions, as well as criminal rules of procedure for state courts, provide that a defendant can be held for only a limited time on the basis of an arrest and criminal complaint.
 In order for the court to continue holding a felony defendant in custody, the court must conduct the preliminary hearing within the amount of time prescribed by state law and issue a formal charging instrument, sometimes referred to as a "criminal information."
-If the prelimary hearing is not conducted within the time prescribed, the defendant must be released.
+If the preliminary hearing is not conducted within the time prescribed, the defendant must be released.

 If the defendant has been released on bail or "own recognizance" ("OR"), the court can conduct the preliminary hearing at a later time.
 However, the preliminary hearing must occur within a reasonable time after arrest.
-An unreasonable delay violates the defendant's federal constitutional sixth amendment right to a speedy trial.
+An unreasonable delay violates the defendant's Sixth Amendment right to a speedy trial.
 If a defendant is arrested or charged in a criminal complaint and the prosecutor's office or the court does not schedule the preliminary hearing until months or years later, the case can be dismissed because of the delay.
-The judge must review the circumstances of the delay and determine whether the delay was unreasonable and, therefore, violated the defendant's constitutional right to speedy trial.
+The judge must review the circumstances of the delay and determine whether the delay was unreasonable and, therefore, violated the defendant's constitutional right to a speedy trial.

 A preliminary hearing is somewhat like a mini trial.
-The prosecution can call witnesses to testify and present physical evidence or documents and records evidence to show the defendant likely committed the crime.
-A preliminary hearing usually is not as exhaustive as a criminal trial and the prosecution likely will not present all its evidence against the defendant -- just enough to establish probable cause.
+The prosecution can call witnesses to testify and present physical evidence or documents and records to show the defendant likely committed the crime.
+A preliminary hearing usually is not as exhaustive as a criminal trial and the prosecution likely will not present all its evidence against the defendant—just enough to establish probable cause.